imbs-hl/fuseMLR/README.md

 We need to set up a study, its layers and the training data entities.

-- Instantiate a training study: A study is the fundamental component of a `fuseMLR` object.
+- Instantiate a training study: A study is the first stage of a `fuseMLR` object.

 ``` r
 train_study <- TrainStudy$new(id = "train_study",